ovh/docs/pages/web/hosting/ftp_recurring_ftp_problems/guide.en-gb.md

 ### I encounter random errors on my website.

-A lack of files storage capacity on your web hosting plan may cause your site to malfunction when you try to modify or update it.
+A lack of file storage capacity on your Web Hosting plan may cause your site to malfunction when you try to modify or update it.

 To check the remaining storage space on your hosting, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 Click on `Web Cloud`{.action}, then on `Hosting plans`{.action}.
 Select the concerned hosting plan.

-The amount of data storage used on your web hosting server (excluding databases) appears in the `General information`{.action} section > `Disk space`.
+The amount of data storage used on your Web Hosting server (excluding databases) appears in the `General information`{.action} section under `Disk space`.

 ![disk_space](images/disk_space.png){.thumbnail}